Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction System: Discussion

-Moreover, at the discrete level of the advanced \gls{gt} model used in this study the information on the \gls{pmj} depth is spatially highly variable as the terminal \glspl{pmj} of the Purkinje network are resistively coupled to the ventricular myocardium within a prescribed radius and minimum number of connections, to account for electrotonic loading and associated anterograde and retrograde conduction delays \cite{boyle10:_purkinje_defib}.
-With the coarser mesh resolution of around \SI{1.2}{\milli \meter} used in here variability at the scale of the mesh resolution is inevitable.
+Moreover, at the discrete level of the advanced \gls{gt} model used in this study\revaat{,} the information on the \gls{pmj} depth is spatially highly variable\revaat{.
+The terminal} \glspl{pmj} of the Purkinje network are resistively coupled to the ventricular myocardium within a prescribed radius and minimum number of connections\revaat{.
+This accounts} for electrotonic loading and associated anterograde and retrograde conduction delays \cite{boyle10:_purkinje_defib}.
+With the coarser mesh resolution of around \SI{1.2}{\milli \meter}\revaat{, a spatial } variability at the scale of the mesh resolution is inevitable.

-This paper only focused on the optimization of \glspl{pmj} for a varying number of electrodes, but always assumed knowledge of the anatomy, lead fields and \gls{cv} tensor.
-However, even in this restricted scenario, optimization of only the \glspl{pmj} remains an ill-posed task as we have shown that requires strong constraints even for the already physics-restricted eikonal model.
-A further extension to optimize the \gls{cv} tensor is possible from a methodological point-of-view~\cite{grandits_inverse_2020}, but is guaranteed to further expand the space of possible solutions and would require additional regularization considerations.
-For instance, additional information may be based on imaging or \gls{eam} data, which can be used to reconstruct the anisotropic structure of the tissue~\cite{Grandits2021PIEMAP,Lubrecht2021PIEMAP, RuizPINN2022}.